 Six villagers – including children – killed in North Darfur attack

-A paramilitary group wearing uniforms of the Rapid Support Forces (RSF) main government militia, riding camels and horses, opened fire on the residents of Kabra village, eight kilometres west of Khazan Tunjor of Tawila in North Darfur on Saturday at around 6 pm.
+A group of gunmen wearing uniforms of the Rapid Support Forces (RSF) main government militia, riding on camels and horses, raided Kabra village, eight kilometres west of Khazan Tunjur in Tawila locality in North Darfur on Saturday.
 Six villagers were killed and seven wounded.

-The witnesses said that the militiamen claimed that the villagers stole camels that were passing the village.
+The sources said that the militiamen claimed that the villagers stole a number of their camels.
 The villagers denied this has happened.
 The dead are Mohamed Adam (8), Ibrahim Mohamed (9), Yousef Yahya (35), Yousef Saleh (39), Adam Mousa (45), and Khatir Suleiman (66).

 Another attack took place in Kassab camp for displaced people north of Kutum in North Darfur.
-El Hadi Hussein was seriously injured by armed herders on Saturday while he was at his farm at Kulu village.
+El Hadi Hussein was seriously injured by armed herders on Saturday while he was tending his farm near Kulu village.
 Witnesses told Dabanga radio that the gunmen beat him with rifle butts.
 He had to be taken to Kutum Hospital.

-The witnesses pointed out that the gunmen also prevented the residents Marougi, Arbaraik, Hashab, and Tangara from tilling their land during the season.
+The witnesses pointed out that the gunmen also prevented four other villagers from tilling their land.

 Back to overview